-- 1. For all retained attorneys, a written letter of representation must be on file.
-Furthermore, if a case has an attorney of record on file, the newly retained attorney must file a Motion/Order to Substitute. - 2.
-Three settings are allowed with the Associate Judge before a case will be transferred to the presiding Judge.
+- 1. For all retained attorneys, a written letter of representation must be on file. - Two announcement settings are allowed with the Associate Judge before a case will be transferred to the presiding Judge.
 Any exceptions are to be approved by the Associate Judge or Presiding Judge.
 Jail cases will be placed on an expedited track and will be given priority on the Jury Trial Calendar. - 3.
 The defendant must appear in person for a bond violation hearing, unless prior approval is received from the Court. - 4.
 Bond forfeitures are called at the end of the morning and afternoon dockets and are set aside at the discretion of the Court. - 5.
 The Court requires a waiver be signed prior to getting a TBC setting. - 6.
-All revocations must be set for disposition on or before the 90th day after being appointed or retained.
-No setting on a revocation may be longer than 30 days without the Judge's permission. - 7.
+All revocations must be set for disposition on or before the 60th day after being appointed or retained.
+No setting on a revocation may be longer than 21 days without the Judge's permission. - 7.
 Bench Trials and Motions to Revoke or Adjudicate are set anytime during a nonjury week. - 8.
 Competency hearings are held during any week, as needed. - 9.
 Agreed matters may go to the Associate Judge when the Court is otherwise in session.